influxdata/docs-v2/content/influxdb/cloud-serverless/write-data/migrate-data/_index.md

 alt_engine: /influxdb/cloud/migrate-data/
 ---

-Migrate data to InfluxDB Cloud backed by InfluxDB IOx from other InfluxDB instances backed by TSM including InfluxDB OSS 1.x, 2.x, InfluxDB Enterprise, and InfluxDB Cloud.
+Migrate data to InfluxDB Cloud Serverless powered by InfluxDB IOx from other InfluxDB instances powered by TSM including InfluxDB OSS 1.x, 2.x, InfluxDB Enterprise, and InfluxDB Cloud (TSM).

 - [Should you migrate?](#should-you-migrate)
   - [Are you currently limited by series cardinality?](#are-you-currently-limited-by-series-cardinality)